MarkusBordihn/minecraft-bedrock-utils/README.md

 Shows some debug information mostly for troubleshooting like the detected path.

-Example: `npx minecraft-bedrock-utils launch`
+Example: `npx minecraft-bedrock-utils debug`

 ## Supported config options

 To make things easier to maintain it's possible to pre-define some of the values inside the *package.json*.
-These information are mostly used for creating new project and have less relevant afterwards.
+These information are mostly used for creating new project and items and have less relevant afterwards.

 Example manifest.json: